 - Goals, Mission, Vision and Strategy

 A series of online peer discussion groups and pairings on current hot topics for Music Education Hubs.
-Sessions will be led by experienced facilitators and based on current need.
-We will continue to release more information on topics and groupings as they are created but if you have requests for specific topics to discuss, please do complete the peer learning expression of interest form here.
+Sessions were led by experienced facilitators and based on need.

-We also have a number of peer network groups which offer the opportunity for individuals to network with colleagues in similar roles across the country.
+We continue to run a number of peer network groups which offer the opportunity for individuals to network with colleagues in similar roles across the country.
 The availability and range of groups is always evolving so please do get in touch if you would be interested in starting an additional group.
 Please email firstname.lastname@example.org if you would like to join one of the groups below:

 - New heads of service (Music Education Hub lead officers)